 Synthesis of Information Related to Airport Practices.
 Topic S03-21.
-ACRP Synthesis: Airport Wildland Fire Mitigation and Critical Infrastructure Mapping for Response
+Managing All Phases of a Wild Fire Incident at Airports to Safeguard Critical Infrastructure

-Wildland fires continue to wreak havoc across the country.
+Wild fires wreak havoc across the country.
 In 2022 there were over 7 million acres burned throughout the United States.
 The devastating effects of the Colorado Marshall Fire in 2021 showcased how fast fires can engulf and destroy infrastructure.
-Events such as this have necessitated that the national airport community shift focus from strictly aviation related incidents to an all-hazard approach.
+Wild fire events have continued to increase in intensity and frequency.
+These events have necessitated that the national airport community shift focus from strictly aviation related incidents to an all-hazard approach.
 The infrastructure associated with airports can be vital to continued operations, and any disruption in service could have cascading effects on the National Airspace System.
-Airports should begin to consider the probabilities of wildland fires and protect the infrastructure that keeps the airports operational.
+Airports should begin to consider the probability of wild fires and protect infrastructure that keeps the airports operational.
 Not all infrastructure carries the same criticality, and not all infrastructure will require additional mitigation efforts.
-The objective of this synthesis is to describe the mitigation and response to protect airport infrastructure from wildland fires.
+OBJECTIVE & AUDIENCE: Describe the practices for managing all phases of a wild fire incident that impact airport critical infrastructure.
+The audience for this synthesis are airport operators that do not have plans in place for managing all phases of a wild fire incident.

 Language